 Carlota de limón is an incredibly delicious icebox-style cake.
 I promise the first time you taste it, your tastebuds will explode with delight and your mind will be blown at the simplicity of this killer dessert.

 The first time I ate this cake was like 6 years ago.
-Well, I don’t have a memory of ever trying it before that.
-My neighbor invited me over for a slice.
+Well, I don’t have a memory of ever trying this postre de limón. before that.
+My first experience was with my neighbor who invited me over for a slice.
 I loved it so much that I secretly wanted another slice but was too shy to ask for one.
 Thankfully she gave me some to take home.

 There’s a vague memory of me asking for the recipe, but I’m not much of a baker so I never followed through with it.
 We moved away and I never had a chance to ask her again.
 Thank goodness there’s Google!